OjageTech/hallza/README.md

-# TTDIA-MLM
+# hallza

-TTDIA-MLM is an MLM System using the Unilevel plan or Forced Matrix plan with a re-entry option.
+hallza is an MLM System using the Unilevel plan or Forced Matrix plan with a re-entry option.
 The system comes with essential features to run and maintain a successful referral marketing program, including membership with renewal on an interval basis.

 ## Installation

-Use the package manager [npm](https://npmjs.com) to install ttdia-mlm.
+Use the package manager [npm](https://npmjs.com) to install hallza.

 ```bash
 npm install